Membership

 Toll Fee

-You can check your account status easily via our website www.avrasyatuneli.com and safely pay any outstanding fees, if any, using your credit/debit card.
-Outstanding fees can be paid without a late fee if paid within 15 calendar days; after 15 days, the outstanding amount plus incurred fines are due.
+You can easily check your account status on the Eurasia Tunnel website or the mobile app and securely pay any outstanding tolls using your credit or debit card.
+Outstanding amounts can be paid without incurring a late fee if settled within 15 calendar days.
+After this period, the outstanding amount, together with applicable fines, becomes due.

 Safety